jenosek/QtDeserializer/README.md

 Paths to files could be written as either absolute or relative (to program build folder).

 > [!IMPORTANT]
->Current version is made for float array.
+>Current version is far away from being foolproof and for float array only.
 Stream is required to begin with `int` number containing size of the array.
 It is understandable, that needs from various users may differ, therefore **further customization of source code is advised.**

 ## Example
 ```